+Bluetooth is universal for short-range wireless voice and data communication.
 It is a Wireless Personal Area Network (WPAN) technology and is used for exchanging data over smaller distances.
 This technology was invented by Ericson in 1994.
-It operates in the unlicensed, industrial, scientific and medical (ISM) band at 2.4 GHz to 2.485 GHz.
+It operates in the unlicensed, industrial, scientific, and medical (ISM) band from 2.4 GHz to 2.485 GHz.
 Maximum devices that can be connected at the same time are 7.
-Bluetooth ranges upto 10 meters.
-It provides data rates upto 1 Mbps or 3 Mbps depending upon the version.
-The spreading technique which it uses is FHSS (Frequency hopping spread spectrum).
-A bluetooth network is called piconet and a collection of interconnected piconets is call scatternet.
+Bluetooth ranges up to 10 meters.
+It provides data rates up to 1 Mbps or 3 Mbps depending upon the version.
+The spreading technique that it uses is FHSS (Frequency-hopping spread spectrum).
+A Bluetooth network is called a piconet and a collection of interconnected piconets is called scatternet.

 Bluetooth protocol stack:

-It is short for Service Discovery Protocol.
-It allows to discover the services available on another bluetooth enabled device.
+- Service Discovery Protocol (SDP) layer: It is short for Service Discovery Protocol.
+It allows discovering the services available on another Bluetooth-enabled device.